 1153: THE LEAP OF THE MOORISH QUEEN

-By 1153 the last Moorish holdout was a castle atop the mountain range in the town of Siurana.
-The Moorish Queen, Abdelazia, rather than be killed or, worse, forcibly converted to Christianity, legend has it that Abdelazia blindfolded her white horse and galloped toward the cliff’s edge.
-The animal literally dug his heals into the stone just before the edge, saving himself but catapulting the Queen to her death.
-According to the legend of the Leap of the Moorish Queen, a desperate horse heelprint is still visible in the stone at cliff’s edge.
+By 1153, the last Moorish holdout was a castle atop the mountain range in the town of Siurana.
+As legend tells it, the Moorish Queen Abdelazia, rather than be killed (or worse, forcibly converted to Christianity), blindfolded her white horse and galloped toward the cliff’s edge.
+The animal literally dug his heals into the rocks just before the precipice, saving himself but catapulting the Queen to her death.
+According to the tale of the Leap of the Moorish Queen, a desperate horse heelprint is still visible in stone at the edge of the fateful cliff.

 1194: THE CARTHUSIAN ORDER OF MONKS RECEIVES ESCALADEI LAND